-Campers can also look forward to being a part of a theatrical production led by our Theater Head, an experienced director who helps kids develop their stage presence.
-Our Junior Campers all participate in some way, either by acting on stage, helping with set design, creating costumes, or working the lights or sound or just the curtain.
-By the 4th grade, participation becomes optional, but so many campers choose to keep performing that each age group presents its own play, and many participate in one of our two talent shows, as well.
+Campers can also look forward to being a part of a theatrical production led by an experienced theater director who helps kids develop their stage presence.
+Our Junior Campers all participate in some way, either by acting on stage, helping with set design, creating costumes, or working the lights, sound or curtain.
+By the 4th grade, participation becomes optional, but so many campers choose to keep performing that each age group presents its own play, and many participate in one of our two talent shows.

-Productions take place in the brand-new Jancy and Bill Dorfman Center.
-Completed in 2016, it boasts a professional light and sound board; and as the only air-conditioned building in camp, it’s a wonderful place to be on warm nights!
+Productions take place in the Jancy and Bill Dorfman Center.
+Completed in 2016, it boasts a professional light and sound board, and as the only air-conditioned building in camp, it’s a wonderful place to be on warm nights!

-Finally, our campers with an interest in music can specialize during elective times in a cappella groups, guitar lessons, or drum making, or can join a camp band.
+Campers have multiple outlets to make music, too, either by specializing during elective times in a cappella groups, guitar lessons, or drum making, or by joining a camp band.